Zapper-fi/protocol/docs/Interpretation/position-interpretation/guide/getting-started.md

 ### 1. Create a new Position Interpreter

-You can get started by navigating to your [Dashboard page](https://www.zapper.xyz/dashboard) and clicking the "Add a Balance" button.
+You can get started by navigating to your [Dashboard page](https://www.zapper.xyz/dashboard) and clicking the "Add Balance" button.
 This will open a modal where you can select the Position Interpreter option.

 !["Add Balance" button](/img/assets/Create-new-ATI.png)